johannafransn/leaderboard-group-mints/README.md

 # About This Repository

-A simple app showing rates on a table.
-Users can choose to update rates every 5, 10 or 15 seconds.
+A simple app showing the Honey Pot Leaderboards

 # How To Run This Project On Your Local Machine

 1. In root folder: Install all dependencies with `npm install`
-2. In /table-api: Start the development server server via `npm start`.
+2. In root folder: Start the development server server via `npm start`.